Pier Miranda Ferraro: Biography

 In 1985, Ferraro started a managing agency for individuals in the opera business; the company was later co-run by his daughter.
 Ferraro had four children in total.
 He died in Milan.

 Recordings

-Ferraro made very few commercial recordings, the two he made with Callas being the most important in his career.
+Ferraro made very few commercial recordings; the two he made with Callas are the most important in his career.
 However, Ferraro did appear on the Italian radio a number of times with a particularly important performance of Otello being broadcast from the Doge's Palace in Venice in August 1970.
-His artistry has also been preserved in a number of privately released performances of several operas, including performance of the title role in Pietro Mascagni’s Guglielmo Ratcliff and Folco in Mascagni's Isabeau.
+His artistry has also been preserved in a number of privately released performances of several operas, including performances of the title role in Pietro Mascagni’s Guglielmo Ratcliff and Folco in Mascagni's Isabeau.